apocalyptech/pystarboundmap/README.md

 #### Installation to system / user / virtualenv

-**NOTE:** This section is not actually true.
-PyPI doesn't seem to play nicely with using git dependency sources, the support for it in the various packaging components seems to be haphazard and inconsistent at best, and dependent on the exact versions of things you're using.
-So just skip to the "local git checkout" for now.
-Was hoping this would be far more trivial!

-~~The easiest way to install/use the mapper is with pip, via:~~

-    ~~pip install pystarboundmap~~
+I'm working on getting this into PyPI so it's installable via `pip` directly, but there's a few roadblocks (it seems like blixt probably has to put `py-starbound` on PyPI itself before I'll be able to).
+Either just run via a local git checkout, or you can install to your system/user/venv from the git checkout with:

+    $ python setup.py install

-~~Note that you need a version of setuptools which understands git-based dependencies, since the `py-starbound` Python library for reading Starbound data isn't on PyPI.
+Note that you need a version of setuptools which understands git-based dependencies, since the `py-starbound` Python library for reading Starbound data isn't on PyPI.
 (Git support in setuptools is almost certainly already available on your system.)
-Then run it from anywhere using the `pystarboundmap` script:~~
+Then run it from anywhere using the `pystarboundmap` script:

-    ~~$ pystarboundmap~~
+    $ pystarboundmap

 #### Running via local git checkout